PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 Then do a `mkdir ~/.ssh/controlmasters` to create the directory for telling ssh how to use this multiplexed session.

-The very first login to mcmillan would now start the multiplexing option.
+The very first login to mcmillan (from on-campus since no VPN) would start the multiplexing option.

 ```
 ssh mcmillan